 But like anything else, you should make some specific goals and rules for yourself if you’re going to get real value out of role playing, otherwise it’s just a fun way to get off the phones for a few hours.
 Here are five role playing tips that will ensure that your role playing exercises actually help you and your team close more deals:

-And- use a great sales automation CRM, like Spiro to take it to the next level!
+And- use a great Proactive Relationship Management Platform, like Spiro to take it to the next level!

 1. Take off the pressure

 It might sound counterintuitive, but role playing should remove the pressure from the situation.
 The point of the exercise is to learn and improve, not to catch someone in a “gotcha” moment.
 Make it clear before you start that this is for everybody’s benefit and that messing up is fine.
 The more comfortable your sales staff feels role playing and being put on the spot, the more likely they are to derive real, actionable lessons from the exercises.